 - Represent Queues via Triage Channels in Slack, where Agents are notified of new Tickets and can work on them.

-Slack provides a great set of underlying features like instant messaging, threading, emojis, notifications, workflows and forms - but these are best bought together as a Ticketing solution by using a solution like ClearFeed, Atlassian Assist, Linear Asks, FreshService or Zendesk.
+Slack provides a great set of underlying features like instant messaging, threading, emojis, notifications, workflows, and forms—but these are best bought together as a Ticketing solution with solutions like ClearFeed, Atlassian Assist, Linear Asks, Freshservice, or Zendesk.
+Read more about how to manage IT issues in Slack.

-Customer Support is a common use case for Ticketing in Slack.
-Modern B2B Support is increasingly embracing Slack Connect and MS Teams for Customer Support and Onboarding, while Support teams are also increasingly working out of Slack, along with their colleagues from Engineering and Solutions and Product to work on Customer issues.
-A good implementation of Support on Slack would:
+Customer Support is an everyday use case for Ticketing in Slack.
+Modern B2B Support is increasingly embracing Slack Connect and MS Teams for Customer Support and Onboarding, while Support teams are also increasingly working in Slack alongside colleagues from Engineering, Solutions, and Product to resolve Customer issues.
+An exemplary implementation of Support on Slack would:

 - Be able to manage hundreds of customers across Slack and MS Teams - by bringing their conversations into a centralized Dashboard.

-- Unify conversations across Email, Slack, Web Chat, Support Portal etc - into one single unified queue of conversations for tracking.
+- Unify conversations across Email, Slack, Web Chat, Support Portal, etc., into a single, unified queue for tracking.

 - Answer customer questions using AI Agents trained on company documentation and KBs.

-- Proactively raise alerts on pending responses or on urgent customer asks for high responsiveness.
+- Proactively raise alerts on pending responses or urgent customer requests to ensure high responsiveness.

-- Integrate with CRM systems inside the company to provide and maintain a unified customer view across different systems.
+- Integrate with the company's CRM systems to provide and maintain a unified customer view across systems.

 - Be able to bulk message customers over Slack and be able to track and handle all responses seamlessly.

-While existing Customer Support solutions like Intercom, Zendesk, SalesForce Service Cloud and FreshDesk have built extensive Slack integrations, they often fall short of a comprehensive solution for Slack based Support.
-Readers can read this Guide on Customer Support on Slack for a fuller guide on this topic and take a look at vendors like ClearFeed that specialize in providing solutions in this area.
+While existing Customer Support solutions like Intercom, Zendesk, Salesforce Service Cloud, and Freshdesk have built extensive Slack integrations, they often fall short of providing a comprehensive Slack-based Support solution.
+You can find a guide to Customer Support on Slack, and take a look at vendors like ClearFeed that specialize in solutions in this area.

 Yes!
 Very much so.
 There are two primary ways of doing this:

-- Use the Ticketing Vendor's Slack Integration - For example Zendesk, Intercom, FreshDesk all over Slack integrations that allow creation of Tickets from Slack and notifications in Slack.
-But they usually do not provide bi-directional syncing across the CRM and Slack and also fall short in managing large number of Channels, offering a place in Slack for Support and Solutions Engineering to collaborate with Customers etc. On the positive side - vendor integrations are usually bundled for free.
+- Use the Ticketing Vendor's Slack Integration—for example, Zendesk, Intercom, and Freshdesk all have Slack integrations that allow creating Tickets from Slack and receiving notifications in Slack.
+But they usually do not provide bi-directional syncing across the CRM and Slack, and also fall short in managing a large number of Channels, offering a place in Slack for Support and Solutions Engineering to collaborate with Customers, etc. On the positive side, vendor integrations are usually bundled for free.

-- Use a Slack-Native Ticketing System with Integrations: A different approach is to use a specialized system like ClearFeed to manage conversations within Slack - while doing a deep integration with existing CRM and Ticketing Systems like Zendesk, Intercom, FreshDesk, SalesForce Service Cloud, Hubspot Service Hub, ClickUp, Linear etc. The downside is there's an added cost of an additional vendor - with the benefit of enabling a different style of collaboration across customers and internal teams that goes well beyond traditional ticketing.
+- Use a Slack-Native Ticketing System with Integrations: A different approach is to use a specialized system like ClearFeed to manage conversations within Slack, while integrating deeply with existing CRM and Ticketing Systems such as Zendesk, Intercom, Freshdesk, Salesforce Service Cloud, HubSpot Service Hub, ClickUp, Linear, etc. The downside is there's an added cost of an additional vendor, with the benefit of enabling a different style of collaboration across customers and internal teams that goes well beyond traditional ticketing.

-The popularity of Slack as a communication tool within companies has led to a variety of vendors who are providing Ticketing Solutions on Slack.
-Here are some of the best known ones:
+The popularity of Slack has led to a variety of vendors offering best-in-class Slack ticketing software.
+Here are some of the top apps:

-- Atlassian Assist + JSM: Jira Service Management is a well known IT Ticketing system and offers a great ticketing solution for Slack.
-This product was earlier famous as Halp - the first Slack Native Ticketing System.
+- Atlassian Assist + JSM: Jira Service Management is a well-known IT Ticketing system and offers a great ticketing solution for Slack.
+This product was previously known as Halp—the first Slack-native ticketing system.
 On the downside, it can be expensive and lacks integrations outside the Atlassian Ecosystem.

-- Linear Asks: Linear is a famous Project Management tool and Asks converts it into a Service Desk on Slack.
-While Asks is popular for Internal Ticketing, it is not designed for Customer Support and is lacking in some areas like Service Metrics and SLAs.
+- Linear Asks: Linear is a popular project management tool, and Asks turns it into a Service Desk on Slack.
+While Asks is popular for internal ticketing, it is not designed for Customer Support and lacks some key features, such as Service Metrics and SLAs.

-- FreshService: Another well known ITSM system with mature ticketing functionality and extensive automations.
-It has a good Slack integration for employees and users - but is not designed for Agents to work out of Slack.
+- Freshservice: Another well-known ITSM system with mature ticketing functionality and extensive automations.
+It has a good Slack integration for employees and users, but it is not designed for Agents to work out of Slack.

 ClearFeed’s Slack Ticketing System

 ClearFeed is a Slack ticketing system that transforms Slack channels into Helpdesks, allowing you to create, respond to, and close tickets directly from Slack.
-The solution streamlines workflow, ensures quick responses, and resolves queries faster with AI-powered features, such as ticket creation with just 1-click.
+The solution streamlines workflows, ensures quick responses, and resolves queries faster with AI-powered features, such as ticket creation with a single 1-click.
 Some of ClearFeed's key features include:

 - Manual or automatic ticket creation from Slack messages.
 You can create tickets manually by selecting a Slack message and using 🎫emoji or automatically create tickets in response by enabling the feature in ClearFeed’s web app.